threadexio/sfsdb/PROTOCOL.md

 ## Structure

 The protocol consits of some basic types that are used to encode information.
+After any type the magic byte `0xcc` must follow before encoding another type.

 | Type ID |    Type    |     Fields      | Field type  | Description                             |
 | :-----: | :--------: | :-------------: | :---------: | :-------------------------------------- |